SERG-Delft/testknight/documentation/scrum/week7/retrospective.md

     before implementing.
 After I was done with that I moved on to write Wiki entries and other documentation.

 - **Piyush:**
-  -This week, I worked on testing, researching on deploying the plugin and modifying the diff coverage service after discussing with the frontend team.
+  - This week, I worked on testing, researching on deploying the plugin and modifying the diff coverage service after discussing with the frontend team.
   Modifying diff coverage was quite straightforward to code.
 However, this required some careful thinking to adapt the existing architecture to fit in this feature without too much modification.
   To summarise, we noticed that greying out wasn't the most optimal way of indicating that the diff view may not be accurate to the user.
   This is because the grey out would mean adding a check to the update UI method which is called twice a second.